NielsPichon/p5.Fresco/README.md

 ### [Butterfly, Roses, and ondulations](./demos/butterfly/butterfly.js)

 Many concentric circles, with various opacity, each deformed following some noise.
-Depending on the displacement amplitude, we can very different renders, from butterflies, to roses and ondulating, soothing shapes.
+Depending on the displacement amplitude, we can have very different renders, from butterflies, to roses and ondulating, soothing shapes.

 <img src="./images/butterfly.png" alt="butterfly render" width="500"/>